josiahls/fast-reinforcement-learning/README.md

 | *Fig 1: We are now able to train an agent using some Fastai API* |

-I believe that the agent explodes after the first episode.
+We believe that the agent explodes after the first episode.
 Not to worry!
 We will make a RL interpreter to see whats going on!

 - [X] AgentInterpretation: First method will be heatmapping the image / state space of the